 On the other hand, not every subset of exogenous state variables can yield a valid exo/endo decomposition.

-\begin{theorem}[Exogenous Subsets] Let $(X,E)$ be a full exo/endo decomposition and $X_1$ and $X_2$ be non-empty, disjoint proper subsets of $X$, $X_1 \cap X_2 = \emptyset$, such that their disjoint union gives back $X$: $X_1 \cup X_2 = X$.
-Then $(X_1, X_2 \cup E)$ is not necessarily a valid full exo/endo decomposition. \end{theorem} \begin{proof} By example.
-In Figure~\ref{fig:example_MDP1}, the decomposition $X_3=\{S_1\},E_3=\{S_2,S_3\}$ is not a valid full exo/endo decomposition due to the link from $E'_3$ to $X'_3$ (specifically the link $S'_2\to S'_1$). \end{proof}
+\begin{theorem}[Exogenous Subsets] Let $(X,E)$ be a valid exo/endo decomposition and $X_1$ and $X_2$ be non-empty, disjoint proper subsets of $X$, $X_1 \cap X_2 = \emptyset$, such that their disjoint union gives back $X$: $X_1 \cup X_2 = X$.
+Then $(X_1, X_2 \cup E)$ is not necessarily a valid exo/endo decomposition. \end{theorem} \begin{proof} By example.
+In Figure~\ref{fig:example_MDP1}, the decomposition $X_3=\{S_1\},E_3=\{S_2,S_3\}$ is not a valid exo/endo decomposition due to the edge from $E'_3$ to $X'_3$ (specifically the edge $S'_2\to S'_1$). \end{proof}

-For an MDP with exogenous state variables, we will be interested in the exo/endo decomposition where the exo set $X$ is as large as possible.
+For 2-Exogenous state MDPs, we will be interested in the exo/endo decomposition where the exo set $X$ is as large as possible.
 This is formalized in the next definition:

-\begin{definition}[Maximal Exo/Endo Decomposition] Given an MDP, the full exo/endo decomposition $(E,X)$ is maximal if there is no other full exo/endo decomposition $(\tilde{E},\tilde{X})$ with $|\tilde{X}|>|X|$.
-We denote the maximal decomposition as $(E_m,X_m)$ and call $X_m$ the \emph{maximal exo set}. \end{definition}
+\begin{definition}[Maximal Exo/Endo Decomposition] Given a 2-Exogenous state MDP, a valid exo/endo decomposition $(E,X)$ is maximal if there is no other valid exo/endo decomposition $(\tilde{E},\tilde{X})$ with $|\tilde{X}|>|X|$.
+We denote the maximal decomposition by $(E_m,X_m)$ and call $X_m$ the \emph{maximal exo set}. \end{definition}

 \begin{corollary}[Uniqueness of Maximal Exo/Endo Decomposition] The maximal \\exo/endo decomposition of any MDP is unique. \end{corollary} \begin{proof} By contradiction.
 Suppose that there are two distinct maximal decompositions $(E_1,X_1)$ and $(E_2,X_2)$.
-By Theorem~\ref{theorem:decomposition-union}, their union would be a full exo/endo decomposition with an exo state set of higher cardinality.
-This contradicts the assumption that $(E_1,X_1)$ and $(E_2,X_2)$ were maximal. \end{proof}
+By Theorem~\ref{theorem:decomposition-union}, their union would be a valid exo/endo decomposition with an exo state set of higher cardinality.
+This contradicts the assumption that $(E_1,X_1)$ and $(E_2,X_2)$ are maximal. \end{proof}

-\begin{corollary}[Containment for Maximal Exo/Endo Decomposition] For the maximal exo/endo decomposition $(E_m,X_m)$, it holds that $X_m\supseteq X$, where $X$ is the exo set of any full exo/endo decomposition $(E,X)$. \end{corollary} \begin{proof} By contradiction.
+\begin{corollary}[Containment for Maximal Exo/Endo Decomposition] For the maximal exo/endo decomposition $(E_m,X_m)$, it holds that $X_m\supseteq X$, where $X$ is the exo set of any valid exo/endo decomposition $(E,X)$. \end{corollary} \begin{proof} By contradiction.
 Suppose there exists a decomposition $(E,X)$ so that $X\not\subseteq X_m$.
-By Theorem~\ref{theorem:decomposition-union}, we could take the union of $(E,X)$ and $(E_m,X_m)$ to get a new full exo/endo decomposition with exo set $X\cup X_m\supset X$ of higher cardinality than $X$. \end{proof}
+By Theorem~\ref{theorem:decomposition-union}, we could take the union of $(E,X)$ and $(E_m,X_m)$ to get a new valid exo/endo decomposition with exo set $X\cup X_m\supset X$ of higher cardinality than $X$. \end{proof}

-In our work, we specifically focus on MDPs with exogenous state variables that match the full exogenous DBN. \begin{definition}[Exogenous State MDP] Any MDP whose structure matches Figure~\ref{fig:full-setting} or any subset of its edges is called an \emph{exogenous state MDP} with exo set $X$. \end{definition}